readthedocs/sphinx-autoapi/docs/config.rst

         Paths (relative or absolute) to the source code that you wish to generate your API documentation from.

-		If a package directory is specified, the package directory itself will be included in the relative path of the children.
-If an ordinary directory is specified, that directory will not be included in the relative path.
+		For documenting Python, the package directory must be specified.

 .. confval:: autoapi_type